stungkit/1filellm/README.md

 This XML structure provides clear delineation of different content types and sources, potentially improving the LLM's understanding and processing of the input.

 ## Recent Changes

+- **2025-05-03:**
+  - Added support for processing multiple inputs as command line arguments
+  - Implemented functionality to combine multiple outputs into a cohesive XML document
+  - Refactored code to improve modularity and reusability
+  - Added test files to demonstrate multi-input capabilities

 - **2025-01-20:**
   - Added file and directory exclusion functionality to reduce context window usage